Journal of Public Economics 214, article 104727, October 2022.

 Public disability insurance (DI) programs in many countries face pressure to reduce their generosity in order to remain sustainable.
 In this paper, we investigate the welfare effects of giving a larger role to private insurance markets in the face of public DI cuts.
 Exploiting a unique reform that abolished one part of the German public DI system for younger workers, we find that despite significant crowding-in effects, overall private DI take-up remains modest.
 We do not find any evidence of adverse selection on unpriced risk.
 On the contrary, private DI tends to be concentrated among high-income, high-education and low-risk individuals.
 Using a revealed preferences approach, we estimate individual DI valuations, a key input for welfare calculations.
 We find that observed willingness-to-pay of many individuals is low, such that providing DI partly via a private insurance market with choice improves welfare.
 However, we show that distributional concerns as well as individual risk misperceptions can provide grounds for justifying a full public DI mandate.

-Empirical evidence suggests individuals often evaluate options relative to a reference point, especially seeking to avoid losses.
-We analyze welfare under reference dependence.
-We describe how welfare effects of policies depend on normative judgments about whether reference dependence reflects a bias or normative preference.
-Lowering reference points generally improves welfare, absent countervailing externalities or biases.
-Conversely, welfare effects of price changes depend strongly on normative judgments.
-We apply our theory to reference dependence exhibited in German workers' retirement decisions.
-Our results suggest positive welfare effects of increasing the Normal Retirement Age but ambiguous effects of financial incentives to postpone retirement.
+Empirical evidence suggests that individuals often evaluate options relative to a reference point, especially seeking to avoid losses.
+In this paper, we provide the first welfare analysis under reference-dependent preferences.
+We decompose the welfare impact of changes in reference points and prices into direct and behavioral effects, and describe how these effects depend on whether reference dependence reflects a bias or a normative preference.
+In a simple model of loss aversion grounded in common empirical findings, we find that lowering reference points robustly improves welfare, while the welfare effect of a price change depends critically on normative judgments.
+We also derive sufficient statistics characterizations of the welfare effects of changing reference points and prices.
+We illustrate these theoretical findings with an empirical application to reference dependence exhibited in German workers' retirement decisions.
+Both simulation and sufficient statistics results suggest positive welfare effects of increasing the Normal Retirement Age, but ambiguous effects of financial incentives to postpone retirement.
+Finally, we study how adopting alternative models of reference dependent preferences modifies key welfare effects.

 WORK IN PROGRESS